mesaguy/ansible-prometheus/docs/influxdb_exporter.md

     prometheus_influxdb_exporter_extra_opts: []

 The version of influxdb_exporter to install.
-The default version can be found in the [influxdb_exporter variables file](../vars/software/influxdb_exporter.yml) and can be used to override the default version:
+The default version can be found in the [influxdb_exporter variables file](../vars/software/influxdb_exporter.yml) and the default version can be overridden using the following variable:

     prometheus_influxdb_exporter_version: "1.0.0"